nacis/atlasofdesign.org/submit/index.md

 header_caption: "The Millford Track (Roger Smith)"
 ---

-Submissions for Volume VI of the _Atlas of Design_ are now closed.
+Submissions for Volume VII of the _Atlas of Design_ will open in October 2023.

-Thanks for all your submissions!
-<br><br>-- Editors Nat, Aaron, Tracy, Josh
+<br><br>-- Editors Aaron, Aileen, Dan, Erin, and Nat